 VALIDITY PERIODS The H-1B is a temporary visa; thus, the activities to be performed must be temporary in nature.
 A schedule of events and/or employment agreement is often required.
 Generally, the initial H-1B status is granted for up to three years, followed by a three-year extension.

 Spouses and minor children of H-1B nonimmigrants can apply for H-4 status with the same period of admission as the H-1B holder.
 However, they may not work in the U.S. unless granted employment authorization through alternate means.

 Regular processing usually takes three to seven months depending on where the petition is filed.
 However, USCIS offers a Premium Processing service (for an additional $1,225 fee) which ensures processing within 15 business days.
 If the H-1B beneficiary is residing abroad he or she will have to apply for the actual H-1B visa at the U.S. Consulate before being granted entry into the U.S. Thus, processing times may vary depending on the individual petition.

 The current annual cap on the H-1B category is 65,000.
 Not all H-1B nonimmigrants are subject to this annual cap.
 Please note that up to 6,800 visas are set aside from the cap of 65,000 during each fiscal year for the H-1B1 program under the terms of the legislation implementing the U.S.-Chile and U.S.-Singapore Free Trade Agreements.
 Unused numbers in this pool are made available for H-1B use for the next fiscal year.

-Contact Root Law Group for a consultation regarding H-1B Specialty Occupation visas.
+Contact Root Law Group for a free in-office consultation regarding H-1B Specialty Occupation visas.